BlissRoms-x86/Documentation/configuration/Configuration-through-Command-Line-Parameters.md

 We include the ability to have Ethernet appear as WiFi as some appli/cations will not work without a WiFi or Cell connection present.
 In order to enable this mode, we use the VIRT_WIFI boot flag:
   `VIRT_WIFI=1`

+### Disk Access:

+(Available on Bliss OS 14.1x, 15.8.x, & 16.x)
+For use cases where you are dual booting or sharing system resources with multiple drives, you might want to enable automatic mounting of all disks within Android:
+  `INTERNAL_MOUNT=1` - Allows device to mount other internal drives on boot.

 ### USB/PCI:

 #### USB: